acestream/ace-network-docs/docs/traffic-payments/traffic-price.md

 # Traffic Price

-The price of traffic in the system is expressed in XAC and is automatically adjusted based on the level of traffic consumption.
+The price of traffic in the system is expressed in XAT and is automatically adjusted based on the level of traffic consumption.

 Level of traffic consumption (`trafficRate`) it is the ratio of the amount of consumed video traffic to the time spent on viewing video content within the entire Network for the whole time of its operation.